An overview of configuration options when setting up a Network with Zorus Network Security

-Option 1: IPv4 or IPv6 Address
+Option 1: IPv4 Address

 Option 2: IP with CIDR Notation